VelonacepsCalyxEggs/PPMusicBot/CONTRIBUTING.md

 Feel free to contact the project maintainers, either through the issue tracker or directly via email.

-Thank you for contributing to Illusion Test!
+Thank you for contributing to PPMusicBot!